 There is some confusion over memory bandwidth versus memory latency.
 Latency is the time to first access.
 See below examples of a memory subsystem running well below the minimum latency allowed by the JEDEC DDR4 specification for some parameters.
 Identifying these bottle necks can dramatically increase your memory access time thus your mining application.
-Tuning your system for minimum latencies can add $$ to your crypto wallets.
+Tuning your system for minimum latencies can add $$ to your crypto wallet.

 Bandwidth on the other hand is the amount of data that can be transferred over a certain time.
 This is the Mega Bytes per Second metric.
 See below.
 This metric is important as it determines the amount of data bandwidth that can be sustained over a longer period of time.
 If your latency can be improved this number will also improve.